-Typographic styles and conventions Convention Description < > Represents placeholder values to be substituted with user specific values.
-Hyperlink Represents a hyperlink.
-Clicking a hyperlink displays the information topic or external s [name of guide] Reference to another guide that contains additional information on a specific feature.
+Typographic styles and conventions Convention Description Hyperlink Represents a hyperlink.
+Clicking a hyperlink displays the information topic or external source. [name of guide] Reference to another guide that contains additional information on a specific feature.

 2 Introducing OpenL Tablets

 This chapter introduces OpenL Tablets and describes its main concepts.